(Back to Kansas Haunted Index, Paranormal Kansas City)

 is thought to be a family member.
 Perhaps he wasn't quite ready to leave it, or

-maybe were upset a little that 4 additions were made onto the family's perfect
+maybe was upset a little that 4 additions were made onto the family's perfect

 mansion, though the original facade and decorum remains intact.
 Plus, the living